tytydraco/yessleep/out/My_grandfather_gave_me_a_letter_six_months_before_his_death_He_knew_that_I_would_cause_it.md

 ***
 For the record, I never blamed my grandfather for anything, not even the chalk.
 I knew what kind of man he was, and he never broke my trust.
 I knew that if he made mistakes there were usually reasons behind them.

 In the months after my grandfather gave me the letter, I talked with him a few times about his life, what he’d been through, and what he thought I might go through.
-I think I might write those conversations down next.
+I think I might write those conversations down soon.
 I don’t have recordings or anything like that, so I’ll have to write from memory.
 I think it’ll be a good exercise: my writing, someone else’s story.
 I hope that might help me feel more comfortable with finally sharing my own story.

 It seems I lost the sheet of paper that was attached to the letter, where my grandfather wrote down those notes he mentioned.
 I wish I had it, as it would be helpful to have a little more than just memory to go on.

-I can’t promise that I’m going to write more, since this was just the easy part.
-But I hope that I can.
+Understandably, after the events my grandfather described, he was very strict about keeping me out of trouble.
+However, [I managed anyway, with catastrophic results](https://www.reddit.com/r/nosleep/comments/12b38jy/when_i_was_a_child_i_decided_to_become_a_monster/)